chozabu/WebScriptRS/README.md

 #Webkit Plugin for Retroshare

 This embeds webkit in a plugin page, along with the startings of a javascript bridge<br>
-Still some way to go to be handy, So far it can broadcast, and perhaps send targeted messages<br>
+Still some way to go to be handy, So far it can broadcast to compatable peers, and send targeted messages<br>
 implemented tests include<br>
 -packet inspection on index<br>
 -broadcast chat<br>